 Here are a few aspects of architectural fabrication that our team can handle with you:

-- Non-metals such as plastics, wood and composites
+- Non-metals such as plastic, wood, and composites.

-- Large variety of industrial coatings including Amercoat
+- A large variety of industrial coatings, including Amercoat.

 Totem pole project for awards ceremony in British Columbia, December 2015, for McWood Studios Inc.

 Markham Public Library early stages of 9 petal large flowers that rotate.

 LED lit Metal Flower Petal.
 Mock-up courtesy of Depco.
 Testing one petal with LED lights.

 Art piece 26-foot long canoe from Corten steel to prevent rusting, for Champlain fall celebration.
 Project completed for Lafontaine Ironworks.